Regularization for Long Named Entity Recognition

 \subsection{Quantitative Analysis}

-Overall, adopting three components not only boosts the performance of memorization ability under all cases but also improves the generalizability by preventing dataset bias.
-In Table~\ref{tab:ablation table 1}, we point out that the class prior (\textsc{Class}) and subword frequency (\textsc{Subword}) improves a memorization ability (\textsc{Mem}) while decreasing the capacity of generalization (\textsc{Syn} and \textsc{Con}).
-However, unexpectedly, a combination of \textsc{Class} and \textsc{Subword} gives a decrease in the \textsc{Mem} but high increase in \textsc{Syn} and \textsc{Con}.
-Furthermore, we observe that applying a temperature scaling (\textsc{Temp}) dependent on entity length enhances the ability of memorization.
-Since we suggest the \textsc{Temp} to predict well on the long-named entity, it increases an in-domain performance.
-Although the performance improvement itself seems insignificant, we will show that the improvement is large for long entities in the next paragraph.
-To sum up, it seems that the three components keep an equilibrium to make a more robust model with a high capacity for generalization and memorization.
+Overall, adopting three components not only boosts the performance of memorization ability in all cases but also improves generalizability by preventing dataset bias.
+In Table~\ref{tab:ablation table 1}, we note that the class prior (\textsc{Class}) and subword frequency (\textsc{Subword}) improve the memorization ability (\textsc{Mem}) but decrease the capacity of concept generalization (\textsc{Con}).
+However, a combination of \textsc{Subword} and \textsc{Class} shows a consistent improvement in \textsc{Syn} and \textsc{Con}.
+Furthermore, applying temperature scaling (\textsc{Temp}) based on the entity length enhances the ability of \textsc{Mem}.
+As we suggest the \textsc{Temp} to improve prediction for the long-named entities, there is an increase in in-domain performance.
+Although the performance improvement itself appears insignificant, we will show that the improvement is large for long entities in the next paragraph.
+In summary, it seems that the three components maintain an equilibrium to increase the robustness of the model, allowing for a high capacity for generalization and memorization.

-\paragraph{Adjusting $\lambda$ for Temperature Scaling.} As shown in Figure~\ref{fig:length ablation}, for BC2GM~\cite{smith2008overview} dataset, we conduct an ablation study by only converting a $\lambda$ during training.
-Following previous work~\cite{fu-etal-2020-interpretable}, we adopt a fine-grained evaluation metric to partition the mention set based on an entity length.
-In Figure~\ref{fig:ablation length of entities}, since biomedical entities are much longer than the general entities, we suggest the plot to select entity length in the range from 1 to 8.
-As we can see, there is little change in the performance of the mention sets with a small length of entities.
-On the other hand, in the long-named entities (E(L) $\geqq$ 8), we investigate that the F1 score improvement is up to 2\%.
-Detail numerical values are reported in Appendix~\ref{app:lambda results}.
+\paragraph{Adjusting $\lambda$ for Temperature Scaling} As shown in Figure~\ref{fig:length ablation}, for the BC2GM~\cite{smith2008overview} dataset, we conducted an ablation study by converting only the $\lambda$ during training.
+Following previous work~\cite{fu-etal-2020-interpretable}, we adopt a fine-grained evaluation metric to partition the mention set based on the entity length.
+In Figure~\ref{fig:ablation length of entities}, since biomedical entities are much longer than general entities, we suggest the plot to select entity length in the range from one to eight.
+As observed, there is little change in the performance of the mention sets with a small length of entities.
+However, in the long-named entities (E(L) $\geqq$ 8), we investigate that the F1 score improves by up to 2\%.
+Detailed numerical values are reported in Appendix~\ref{app:lambda results}.